Cheikh Boumerdassi: Land grabbing

 After the Mokrani Revolt was defeated from May 1871 by General Orphis Léon Lallemand and Captain Alexandre Fourchault, and that Cheikh Boumerdassi was captured, imprisoned and deported, the land of his family and his brothers was plundered by the French colonial administration.

 It was dated 20 November 1874 that an order of Antoine Chanzy, the French governor of Algeria, imposed collective and nominative sequestration on all the land owned by Ouled Boumerdès and Draâ Ben Hadhoum in the commune of the Col des Beni Aïcha, part of which belonged undividedly with others to the five brothers Ben Hamou ben Ali Boumerdassi: Mohamed (Cheikh Boumerdassi), Abdelkrim, Bouzid, Ahmed and Abdelkader (born 1837).

-The application of this decree of spoliation of the land of the family of Cheikh Boumerdassi, the Ben Hamou ben Ali brothers, was supported by the administration of the domains which took possession of it and published its consistency, the content and the designation in 22 May 1877 after the said administration had rented these goods for several years, then put them up for public tender on 2 December 1879 with other lands also sequestered at the town hall of Ménerville.
+The application of this decree of spoliation of the land of the family of Cheikh Boumerdassi, the Ben Hamou ben Ali brothers, was supported by the administration of the domains which took possession of it and published its consistency, the content and the designation on 22 May 1877 after the said administration had rented these goods for several years, then put them up for public tender on 2 December 1879 with other lands also sequestered at the town hall of Ménerville.

 Spread over fourteen lots, all the plundered land reached 14 hectares and 24 ares including arable grain land, two houses, a gourbi and a cultivated land with fig trees.